lmapii/cproject/readme.md

 }
 ```

 I'll spare you the details, the `CMakeLists.txt` simply defines a library named "Dummy" and adds the corresponding files to the library.
-Have a look at the [example project on GitHub](https://github.com/lmapii/cproject) and its [`CMakeLists.txt`](https://github.com/lmapii/cproject/blob/main/CMakeLists.txt) file.
+Have a look at the [`CMakeLists.txt`](CMakeLists.txt) file.
 What's important is: This already builds within our development container and `vscode`!
 Open the integrated terminal in your remote instance and execute `cmake` as follows.

 ```bash
 $ cmake -B build